voltrb/volt/Readme.md

 | retry_count | the number of reconnection attempts that have been made without a successful connection |
 | reconnect_interval | the time until the next reconnection attempt (in seconds) |

-## Notices

-Volt ships with a component that provies notices for things like dropped backend connections, flash messages, etc...